• Recipes

 • Take a 24cm length of aluminum foil and fold in 3, then tie it around a soufflé dish, so that the aluminum foil extends 2-3cm above the top.
 Set aside.

-• In a small saucepan, add milk and sugar, and cook for 5 minutes over low heat until the sugar is dissolved, do not boil.
+• In a small saucepan, add milk and sugar, and cook for 5 minutes over low heat until the sugar is dissolved; do not boil.

-• Put the sugar and cornstarch into the egg yolk, and whisk for about 5 minutes, until thickened and pale in color.
+• Separate two yolks and four egg whites.
+Put the sugar and cornstarch into the egg yolk, and whisk for about 5 minutes, until thickened and pale in color.

 • Pour the hot milk into the egg yolk mixture, whisk constantly, and mix well to combine.